rdunlop/iuf-membership/README.md

 - Copy the following detail from the Dashboard:
   - Set the PAYPAL_CLIENT_ID in the `.env.local` file
   - Set the PAYPAL_SECRET in the `.env.local` file
+- For production use:
+  - Set the PAYPAL_MODE to `live`, to use the real paypal, and creditcards will be processed

 ### Email Integration